timkofu/octopus/README.md

-Octopus! re-encodes .mp3, .wav, .aac, flac and .m4a sound files to high quality mp3.
+Octopus! re-encodes .mp3, .wav, .aac, flac and .m4a sound files to true-stereo psycho-acoustic mp3.

 Octopus! makes your music have consistent quality.